linroger/FinanceCompendium/II. Economics/International/Economics Advance International Trade/Chapter 01 - Preliminaries Two-Sector Models.md

 down), the magnification effect says that there will be both gainers and losers due to this change.
 Even though we will argue in chapter 6 that there are gains from trade in some overall sense, it is still the case that trade opportunities have strong distributional consequences, making some people worse off and some better off!

 We conclude this section by illustrating the Stolper-Samuelson Theorem in Figure 1.10.
 We begin with an initial factor price equilibrium given by point A, where industry 1 is labor-intensive.
-An increase in the price of that industry will shift out the iso-cost curve, and as illustrated, move the equilibrium to point B. It is clear that the wage has gone up, from  $\mathrm{w}_0$  to  $\mathrm{w}_1$ , and the rental has declined, from  $\mathrm{r}_0$  to  $\mathrm{r}_1$ .
+An increase in the price of that industry will shift out the iso-cost curve, and as illustrated, move the equilibrium to point B. It is clear that the wage has gone up, from $\mathrm{w}_0$ to $\mathrm{w}_1$, and the rental has declined, from $\mathrm{r}_0$ to $\mathrm{r}_1$.
 Can we be sure that the wage has increased in percentage terms by more than the relative price of good 1?
 The answer is yes, as can be seen by drawing a ray from the origin through the point A. Because the unit-cost functions are homogeneous of degree one in factor prices, moving along this ray increases p and (w,r) in the same proportion.
-Thus, at the point  $\mathrm{A}^*$ , the increase in the wage exactly matched the percentage change in the price p.
-But it is clear that the equilibrium wage increases by more,  $\mathrm{w}_1 > \mathrm{w}^*$ , so the percentage increase in the wage exceeds that of the product price, which is the Stolper-Samuelson result.
+Thus, at the point $\mathrm{A}^*$, the increase in the wage exactly matched the percentage change in the price p.
+But it is clear that the equilibrium wage increases by more, $\mathrm{w}_1 > \mathrm{w}^*$, so the percentage increase in the wage exceeds that of the product price, which is the Stolper-Samuelson result.

 # Changes in Endowments